nickhodge/BoxKite.Twitter/README.md

 ![boxkite logo](http://media.nickhodge.com/boxkite/twitter/github-logo-wide-2.png)

-BoxKite.Twitter is a .NET 4.6 Library that provides an interface to the Twitter API 1.1, licensed [MS-PL](http://opensource.org/licenses/MS-PL).
+BoxKite.Twitter is a netstandard 1.4 library that provides an interface to the Twitter API 1.1, licensed [MS-PL](http://opensource.org/licenses/MS-PL).

-Supporting .NET 4.6, Universal Windows Platform (UWP), iOS (Mono/Xamarin) and Portable Class Libaries; it uses modern .NET development mechanisms `async/await` and [Reactive Extensions](https://rx.codeplex.com/).
+Supporting all platforms that compatible with netstandard 1.4; it uses modern .NET development mechanisms `async/await` and [Reactive Extensions](http://reactivex.io/).

 Questions?
 You can find me on Twitter, of course! [@RealNickHodge](https://twitter.com/RealNickHodge)